 As a full-time faculty member of NYU's Center for Bioethics from 2019-2022, I was responsible for the academic advising of a share of the MA students in Bioethics.
-This included supervision of the writing and defense of an MA thesis of 15,000 words.
-Each thesis combined analysis of ethical issues with discussion of the student's work or volunteer experience in an external practicum component of the MA program.
+This included supervision of each student's completion and defense of an MA thesis of 15,000 words.
+The thesis is expected to combine analysis of ethical issues with discussion of the student's work or volunteer experience in an external practicum component of the MA program.